For applicants to postbac programs without a committee letter who are not applying to health professions schools this application cycle

 - Ask your recommender to tailor a version of their letter to your application to professional school, and follow the procedures provided to current applicants to have letters uploaded through veCollect.

-For applicants to record enhancer programs who already have a committee letter from HPA
+For applicants to record enhancer programs who already have an HPA committee letter

 Please compile all of your application information into one email with the following information for each program to which you’re applying: